No Sight of Next Recession: Business Cycle Index Update 1/17/2019

 The criteria for the model to signal the start of recessions are given in the original article and repeated in the Appendix.

-Referring to the chart below, and looking at the end portion of it, one can see that none of the conditions for a recession start are currently present.
+Referring to the chart below and looking at the end portion of it, one can see that none of the conditions for the start of a recession are currently present.

-- The UER remained at 3.9%.
-The short EMA remains below its long EMA, the blue and red graphs, respectively, and the spread narrowed, now at minus 0.17% below last month minus 0.19%.
+- The UER remained at 3.7%.
+The short EMA remains below its long EMA, the blue and red graphs, respectively, and the spread widened, now at minus 0.24% near last month’s minus 0.23%.

 - UERg had formed a trough in 2015, peaked at minus 4.4% end 2016 and declined to minus 14.1% beginning 2018.
 Subsequently rising and now at the low level and of minus 10.84 %, last month’s minus 9.51% – the green graph.